zandautov-art/Battle-Ship-Project/README.md

 The placing of ships is done manually.
 To place an ship of length n
-first a player enters a coordingate of the leftmost/bottommost cell of the ship( it depends on whether the ship that player wants to place is vertical of horizontal)
+First, a player enters a coordingate of the leftmost/bottommost cell of the ship( it depends on whether the ship that player wants to place is vertical of horizontal)

 The board  of size n by n has coordinates (x,y) where x, y are integers between 1 and n.
-The leftmost bottom cell is (1,1) To enter the coordinate it's  enough to enter "xy".
+The leftmost bottom cell is (1,1)

+1) To enter the coordinate it's  enough to enter "xy".
 For example input "34" is valid while input "(4,5)" is invalid.
-For input: the first number is a x coordinate second number is y coordinate.
+For input: the first number is a x coordinate second number is a y coordinate.
+2)
 Then the player presses "enter" button.(in case input has more than 2 characters the first 2 characters will be taken as input)

-After, The player indicates the direction of the ship (vertical or horizontal).
+2) After, The player indicates the direction of the ship (vertical or horizontal).
 Then player presses "enter" again. if the input is invalid the program will ask to place a ship again.
 Otherwise the ship will be placed on the board.
 After all the ships are placed the game starts.